npalomin/streetspace_dataset_ldn/README.md

 The data can be analysed using the free software environment R with the [sf](https://cran.r-project.org/web/packages/sf/index.html) package or the free and open-source software [QGIS](https://qgis.org/en/site/)

+## Study area

+The dataset describes all streets within an area of a 2 km buffer from the M25 Orbital Motorway road centre line.

 ## Caveats

 The parameters presented in this dataset should be viewed as estimated measurements of real-world-objects.
 For a full assessment of the data generation process users are adviced to consider the referenced [paper](https://www.ucl.ac.uk/bartlett/casa/publications/2019/sep/casa-working-paper-212).
 Some known limitations are present in the measurements of bridges structures and at motorways junctions where streetspace designations could be over and underestimated.
 Other inconsistencies observed in the data have to do with the capacity of the datasets to synchronously reflect the ongoing changing nature of the built environment

-## Study area

-The dataset describes all streets within an area of a 2 km buffer from the M25 Orbital Motorway road centre line.

-## Licencing of OS data

-Ordnance Survey has released a new [Covid-19 licence](https://www.ordnancesurvey.co.uk/about/covid-19/new-to-os) for various premium OS products free of royalties.

 ## Related research